Tenanbatz/Boling/README.md

 Random Dungeon Generator Mechanic
 Dungeons are made by levels
-Num enemies - Randomly generate numbers equal to or less than the character level and subtract it till the character level is 0.
-Example: If character is level 5 you can have 5 level 1 enemies, 2 level 2 and 1 level 1 enemies, or 1 level 5 enemy, and so on.
+Num enemies - Randomly generate numbers equal to or less to the character level.
-Choosing enemies - After the num of enemies has been decided randomly choose enemies from level specific arrays of enemies.(Maybe have a class/method that has a getter for the specific enemy)
 (Add other shit if you want)

 Leveling Mechanic